This is the multi-page printable view of this section. Click here to print.

 Service Overview

-Key tool integration and unified authentication for Continuous Integration/Continuous Deployment (CI/CD)
+Key tool integration and unified authentication for Continuous Integration and Deployment (CI/CD Continuous Integration/Continuous Deployment)

-The user can access tools responsible for source code repository, artifact repository, code analysis, image repository, and build/deployment with a single login.
+Users can access tools responsible for source code repositories, artifact repositories, code analysis, image repositories, and build/deployment with a single login.

-The user can easily configure the project in a wizard-like manner using a template that reflects the development standards.
+Users can easily configure a project using a wizard-style approach with templates that incorporate development standards.

-The user can select the development language (such as Java, C#, Python, Ruby, etc.) and framework (such as SpringBoot, Vue.js, .Net, etc.) required for application development to configure a project for build/deployment.
+Users can select the development languages (Java, C#, Python, Ruby, etc.) and frameworks (SpringBoot, Vue.js, .Net, etc.) required for application development to configure a project for building and deployment.

-The user can use the deployment method (RollingUpdate, Blue-Green) to minimize the downtime of the operating application, and can roll back to the desired version with one click.
-If the user wants to use a VM server as a deployment environment, they can deploy it to the VM server in the form of a packaged file or a Docker image.
+Users can employ deployment strategies (RollingUpdate, Blue-Green) to minimize downtime of running applications, and can roll back to a desired version with a single click.
+If users wish to use a VM server as the deployment environment, they can deploy to the VM server in the form of packaged files or Docker images.

-The user can define and repeatedly execute various release processes considering the type of application change.
+Users can define and repeatedly execute various release processes, taking into account the type of application changes.

 Users can easily use the DevOps Service through the DevOps Console.